Google Map

 Canyon Entrance View of Grotto Mountain east end ~1km from parking.
 Trail descends and turns sharp right entering canyon (just out of view to the right)

-The Waterfalls Frozen "His" and "Hers" Waterfalls as canyon bends sharp left.
+The Waterfalls Frozen "His" and "Hers" Icefalls as canyon bends sharp left.
 This is the usual family hike turnaround point

-Ice Climbers Main ice climb area in short steep side canyon right of the waterfalls
+Ice Climbers Short steep side canyon right of main Icefall area

-The Opening Canyon opens up shortly after the waterfalls and heads into upper valley.
+The Opening Canyon opens up shortly after the Icefalls and heads into upper valley.
 Hoodoo Cave is ~10 min away

-Hoodoo Cave "Hoodoo Cave" on left side ~15 min past the waterfalls; rough path scrambles to cave entrance.
+Hoodoo Cave "Hoodoo Cave" on left side ~15 min past the Icefalls; rough path scrambles to cave entrance.
 Watch for rockfall

 Abstract

-Overall Difficulty D2 Straightforward trail with negligible elevation gain to waterfalls, bit more rugged if continuing to upper canyon
+Overall Difficulty D3 Straightforward with negligible elevation gain to Icefalls, more rugged if continuing to upper canyon and the Forks

 Scenery View of Bow Valley area peaks from canyon entrance.
 Impressive cliffs of Grotto Mountain.
-Waterfalls / Ice Falls and Hoodoo Cave
+Waterfalls / Ice Falls and Hoodoo Cave.
+View of Gable Ridge from the Forks

 Trail/Marking